fyrkant/1DV607-WorkshopPortfolio/_posts/2015-10-09-ws2peerreview2.md

 There is no visible dead code.

 #### What is the quality of the design?
 Is it Object Oriented?
-Correct MVC implementation. *Objects are connected using associations and not with keys/ids.*
+Correct MVC implementation.
+Objects are connected using associations and not with keys/ids.

 ##### Is GRASP used correctly?

-As far as we can see, the GRASP patterns are followed (2 p291).
+As far as we can see, the GRASP patterns are followed (2, p291).

 ##### Classes have high cohesion and are not too large or have too much responsibility.
 The number of controller classes are too high in our opinion.

 ##### Classes have low coupling and are not too connected to other entities.
 Controller classes are too connected to other entities.
 This should have been done better.
 We wrote about this on following questions.

 ##### Avoid the use of static variables or operations as well as global variables.
 There are no static variables or operations.

 ##### Avoid hidden dependencies.
 There is no hidden dependencies.

 ##### Information should be encapsulated.
 Information is encapsulated in private fields and there are access methods (getters and setters) to them.

 ##### Inspired from the Domain Model.
 Largely, yes.

 #### Primitive data types that should really be classes (painted types)